videntity/vmi/user-api.md

 * Endpoint:https://alpha.verifymyidentity.com/api/v1/user/[sub]/identifier/
 * Authorization: OAuth2 Bearer Token

 Identifiers are for adding master patient indexes and other types of pointers to individuals.
-Examples include, a Mediciad ID number, a driver's license numbers, and a patient ID to a particular online resource (e.g. FHIR)aa record of identifity verifieaction is how the IAL is calculated.
+Examples include, a Medicaid ID number, a driver's license numbers, and a patient ID to a particular online resource (e.g. FHIR)aa record of identity verification is how the IAL is calculated.
 The `sub` is provided  as the identifer for the user record.
 In most cases, the goal is to move a user's account from level `1` to level `2` for an extended period of time.